 Research on altitude sickness has shown that it affects random people regardless of age or fitness level.
 There has been data showing percentages of how many people develop dangerous altitude sickness symptoms art different heights and these numbers can scare you.
 This is how researchers get these numbers:

-Scientific studies of altitude sickness are done by taking number of people from sea level to a certain altitude and then measuring how they react.
-Yes, they react randomly, and yes, if you take someone from sea level directly to 3500 metres then there is a good chance that they won’t feel too sprightly at the end of the day.
+Scientific studies of altitude sickness are done by taking some people from sea level to a certain altitude and then measuring how they react.
+Yes, they react randomly, and yes, if you take someone from sea level directly to 3500 meters, then there is a good chance that they won’t feel too sprightly at the end of the day.

-The difference during a Kilimanjaro climb is that hopefully you will NOT take yourself from sea level to 3500 metres that fast.
+The difference during a Kilimanjaro climb is that hopefully, you will NOT take yourself from sea level to 3500 meters that fast.

 Most people book their Kilimanjaro climb well ahead, and this is where you can make the first mistake.

 There are several climb routes up Kilimanjaro, and there is a huge number of operators.
 A Kilimanjaro climb is expensive, so it’s tempting to look for the cheapest deal.